Licorice or Liquorice is the root of Glycyrrhiza glabra . The liquorice plant is a legume that is native to southern Europe and parts of Asia.

 Licorice extract has several benefits.
 As an herbal supplement it is said to boost the immune system, aid in the function of antioxidants, lower cholesterol and even thin the blood.
 It is also used as a natural remedy for controlling the symptoms of menstruation and menopause.
 As a medicine, can be included in items such as cough drops, or it can be made into tea.

 Using Licorice in Tobacco

-Much liquorice production goes toward flavouring, sweetening and conditioning tobacco products.
-Liquorice adds a mellow, sweet woody flavour and enhances the taste of tobacco.
+Much Licorice production goes toward flavouring, sweetening and conditioning tobacco products.
+Licorice adds a mellow, sweet woody flavour and enhances the taste of tobacco.
 The burning liquorice also generates some toxins found in the smoke, and the glycyrrhizin expands the airways, which allows users to inhale more smoke.